Sister station

 In broadcasting, sister stations or sister channels are radio or television stations operated by the same company, either by direct ownership or through a management agreement.

 Radio sister stations will often have different formats, and sometimes one station is on the AM band while another is on the FM band.
 Conversely, several types of sister-station relationships exist in television; stations in the same city will usually be affiliated with different television networks (often one with a major network and the other with a secondary network), and may occasionally shift television programs between each other when local events require one station to interrupt its network feed.

 Sister stations in separate (but often nearby) cities owned by the same company may or may not share a network affiliation.
 For example, WNYW and WWOR-TV, in New York City and Secaucus, New Jersey, are both owned by Fox Corporation.
 WNYW is a Fox owned-and-operated station; WWOR-TV is a MyNetworkTV owned-and-operated station.
-WPSG in Philadelphia and KBCW in San Francisco are the flagship stations of The CW and are owned by CBS Television Stations.
+WPSG in Philadelphia and KBCW in San Francisco were the flagship stations of The CW until 2023 and are owned by CBS Television Stations.
 In addition, stations in different cities affiliated with the same network, but not sharing an ownership tie, may refer to each other informally as sister stations.